The Bloodline: Bloodline Civil War II (2024–2025)

 At SummerSlam, Sikoa lost to Rhodes in a Bloodline Rules match for the Undisputed WWE Championship following interference by the returning Roman Reigns.
 On September 13 episode of SmackDown, Sikoa again failed to win the title from Rhodes in a steel cage match, after which Reigns agreed to team with Rhodes to face Sikoa and Fatu in a tag team match at Bad Blood.
 In the main event of Bad Blood, Roman Reigns and Cody Rhodes defeated Sikoa and Fatu after the returning Jimmy prevented The Tongans from interfering.
 After the match, The Rock made a surprise return and confronted Reigns, Rhodes and Jimmy.
-On the October 20 episode of Raw, The Bloodline attacked Jey, costing him the Intercontinental Championship.
+On the October 20 episode of Raw, The Bloodline attacked Jey, costing him the Intercontinental Championship against Bron Breakker.
 On the October 25 episode of SmackDown, The Tongans lost the tag titles to The Motor City Machine Guns (Alex Shelley and Chris Sabin) after interference from Reigns, Jimmy and Jey, ending their reign at 84 days.

 On the November 1 episode of Smackdown (taped after the conclusion of the October 25 episode), Reigns and The Usos reunited for the first time in over a year.
 At Crown Jewel on November 2, The Bloodline defeated Reigns and The Usos in a six-man tag team match with Sikoa pinning Reigns.
 On the November 8 episode of SmackDown, Sikoa challenged Reigns to a WarGames match between The Bloodline and the team of Reigns, The Usos and Sami Zayn.
 On the November 15 episode of SmackDown, The Bloodline recruited Bronson Reed to be their fifth member for WarGames against Reigns, The Usos, and Zayn.
 At Survivor Series: WarGames on November 30, The Bloodline and Bronson Reed lost to Reigns, The Usos, Sami Zayn and CM Punk in a WarGames match, with Sikoa being pinned by Reigns.
 On the Raw premiere on Netflix on January 6, 2025, Sikoa lost to Reigns in a Tribal Combat match, with Reigns taking back the Ula Fala from Sikoa, ending their feud.